Historical Context

 - Optional oxygenate removal unit (ORU) for processing MTBE/TAME raffinates

-- Selective hydrogenation option for butylene feedstock to reduce catalyst regeneration requirements
+- Selective hydrogenation option for butylene feedstock to reduce catalyst regeneration requirements, catalyst (acid) consumption, and increase alkylate octane by isomerizing 1-butene to 2-butene

-- Reactor Design: Enhanced isothermal reactor designed to minimize catalyst inventory while ensuring efficient hydrocarbon-acid contacting
+- Reactor Design: Enhanced isothermal reactor designed to minimize catalyst inventory while ensuring efficient hydrocarbon-acid contacting.
+UOP offers two reactor configurations, both ensuring efficient contacting and mixing of hydrocarbon feed with the acid catalyst:

 - Temperature Control: Continuous heat removal in the reaction zone reduces peak temperatures and enhances product selectivity